 In New World there are pre-determined settlement locations within Aeternum, so players will not be able to freely build.
 Each settlement location will have a predefined layout that players will build upon once they take control of the settlement or fort.

 A territory’s fort is the major point of defense for a territory.
 It is what comes under attack during war, which is when the PvP sieges take place.
+Open world pvp can also take place at forts for additional bonuses for your faction.
 It is also the battlefield used during invasions, which are the PvE horde type mode that New World offers.
 It is also where players need to go in order to claim an unclaimed territory at the start of a server.

 The governor of the company that controls a territory can set taxes for everyone using the settlement’s services.
 They can also start town projects, that everyone can contribute to.
 Town projects serve to upgrade a settlement’s crafting stations, activate lifestyle buffs, or build up the defenses of the nearby fort.
 These upgrades can be lost or downgraded if the territory fails to defend against an invasion by the Corrupted.